fltk/test-only/README.OSX.txt

  2.7  Creating new Projects
 ----------------------------

-FLTK provides a neat script named "fltk-config" that can provide all the flags needed to build FLTK applications using the same flags that were used to build the library itself.
-Architecture flags (e.g., -arch i386) used to build the library, though, are not provided by the fltk-config script.
+FLTK provides a neat script named "fltk3-config" that can provide all the flags needed to build FLTK applications using the same flags that were used to build the library itself.
+Architecture flags (e.g., -arch i386) used to build the library, though, are not provided by the fltk3-config script.
 This allows to build universal libraries and to produce applications of any architecture from them.
-Running "fltk-config" without arguments will print a list of options.
+Running "fltk3-config" without arguments will print a list of options.
 The easiest call to compile an FLTK application from a single source file is:

-  fltk-config --compile myProgram.cxx
+  fltk3-config --compile myProgram.cxx

-"fltk-config" and "fluid" will be installed in "/usr/local/bin/" by default.
+"fltk3-config" and "fluid" will be installed in "/usr/local/bin/" by default.
 I recommend that you add it to the command search path.